 Are you a working mom or dad?
 How do YOU make it work?
 If your parents worked, how did that color your childhood?

-I’ve been writing here much less frequently since Kiwi was born.
+I’ve been taking a break from blogging since Kiwi was born.
 Well, duh, you might think.
 I do, after all, have an eight-week-old and toddler to take care of, plus a husband to occasionally talk with, plus a full-time job writing.
 (Cleaning and cooking have completely fallen by the wayside, too.
 Our house is a constant disaster.)